CivOmega/civomega/CONTRIBUTING.md

 ## Setting Up

-Check the [docs directory](docs) and look for the files named "BOOTSTRAPPING" (they're OS-dependent) for info on how to check out the repo and run a local instance of the web app.
+Check the [doc directory](doc) and look for the files named "BOOTSTRAPPING" (they're OS-dependent) for info on how to check out the repo and run a local instance of the web app.